Last updated February 11, 2021

-The first and most commonly known service is, of course, TransferWise.
-The company uses a peer-to-peer matching service to find people looking for opposite currencies.
-For example, say John wants to transfer USD to HKD and Dan wants to transfer HKD to USD; Transferwise would match the two and each would make their deposit.
+For example, say John wants to transfer USD to HKD and Dan wants to transfer HKD to USD; Transferwise would match the two, and each would make their deposit.
 John’s USD would then become Dan’s and Dan’s HKD would become John’s.
 The benefit?
 The entire exchange occurs without moving any amount of money out of either country.

-One downside is that not all currencies are supported.
-However, the most basic currencies are available for exchange (you can find the full list of supported currencies here.)
+One downside is that not all locations and currencies are supported.
+If you’re dealing in emerging currencies or places outside of TransferWise’s network, then those transactions are subject to a higher level of scrutiny and you may be charged higher fees. (you can find the full list of supported currencies here.)

 If you want to use TransferWise for your company, you will need to set up a business profile.
 This requires a separate application, plus verification of your business.
 Once you are set up you can begin transferring money all over the world; however, all transfers must come from your business bank account.